clcosta/python-invest/docs/index.md

 The Python Invest package is based on an unofficial data extraction API from the website [Investing.com](https://www.investing.com/).
 It's a package inspired by the amazing [Investpy](https://github.com/alvarobartt/investpy) library.

+!!! warning ""
-<i>:warning:</i><b> This package consumes an unofficial open API and will validate the user's email before providing the data.
+    This package consumes an unofficial open API and will validate the user's email before providing the data.
 After that, the user can consume all available services.</b>

 Python Invest its a Open Source package and Free to use, respecting the **MIT License**.